4 different types of easter snacks including bunny faves, hummus cups and crispy eggs

 Egg Chicks

-Cut the egg in at the 1/3 point.
+To make these fun eggs, hard-boil eggs and cut each egg at the 1/3 point.
 Carefully scoop out the yolk.
-Mash the yolk up with mayonnaise and scoop back into the larger egg portion.
-Top with the other 1/3 of the egg and add chocolate chips/carrots for the eyes/beak.
+Mash the yolk up with mayonnaise and scoop the mixture back into the larger side of the cooked egg white.
+Top it with the smaller part of the egg white.
+Add two mini chocolate chips and carrots cut into little triangles to make the eyes and beak.

 crispy cereal shaped eggs in white bowl